sp4c38/AWattPrice/backend/README.md

 The regular data-refresher automatically populates the two-year SQLite archive for every supported area after its first normal refresh cycle.
 Monthly imports are skipped only when the stored price intervals continuously cover the requested period.
-Missing intervals are downloaded automatically, including when an older completion marker exists, and already complete data is reused even when no matching marker exists.
+Missing intervals are downloaded automatically, while complete data is detected directly from the stored price points and reused.
 Several regions are populated in parallel with a bounded request count, so one slow region cannot block all remaining regions.
 Already-complete monthly chunks are silent; a single summary is logged after all configured regions have been checked.